swisschain/Swisschain.Extensions.Idempotency/README.md

 There are predefined aggregate ID generators:

 - `OutboxAggregateIdGenerator.None` - no ID will be generated, thus aggregate ID of -1 will be used
-- `OutboxAggregateIdGenerator.Sequential` - shared (within DB context) sequential ID will generated using DB sequence.
+- `OutboxAggregateIdGenerator.Sequential` - shared (within DB context) sequential ID will be generated using DB sequence.